sujalkyal/FundSpark/README.md

 5. Open your browser and navigate to http://localhost:3000.
 ## Usage/Examples

+**Note**: Login with Google may not work and show callback errors due to free tier service limitations.
+GitHub login is recommended as an alternative.

 #### For Project Creators or Developers:
 1. Users will sign up through Google or GitHub (credential login is not supported, users use NextAuth).